-- 1. Recognise the basics of software system, component, process and Software Requirement Specification to meet desired needs within realistic constraints and outline the professional and ethical responsibility - 2.
-Describe the waterfall, incremental and iterative models and architectural design in implementing the software - 3.
-Make use of the techniques, skills, modern engineering design tools and agile methods necessary for engineering practice. - 4.
+1. Recognise the basics of software system, component, process and Software Requirement Specification to meet desired needs within realistic constraints and outline the professional and ethical responsibility 2.
+Describe the waterfall, incremental and iterative models and architectural design in implementing the software necessary for engineering practice.

+- implementing the softwareMake use of the techniques, skills, modern engineering design tools and agile methods - 4.
 Describe the methods for maintaining software system.